 - Don’t: Stiff for bad service.
 Keep in mind that tipping is built into the compensation structure for some service workers, Klontz pointed out.
 “For some people, it’s not bonus money,” he said.
 “This is part of what they’re relying on to feed their family.”

 And what about the future of tipping on the other side of COVID-19?
 As restrictions lift and more people dine out and travel, it’s fine to ease back into a more standard pre-pandemic level of tipping, Gottsman said.
-“You can tip graciously, respectfully and generously, but you don’t have to break your budget,” she said.
+“You can tip graciously, respectfully and generously, but you don’t have to break your budget,” she advised.

 CreditCards.com commissioned YouGov Plc to conduct the survey.
 All figures, unless otherwise stated, are from YouGov Plc.
 Total sample size was 2,573 adults.
-Fieldwork was undertaken June 16–18, 2021.
+Fieldwork was undertaken June 16 to 18, 2021.
 The figures have been weighted and are representative of all U.S. adults (aged 18 and over).
 The survey was carried out online and meets rigorous quality standards.
-It employed a nonprobability-based sample using both quotas upfront during collection and then a weighting scheme on the back end designed and proven to provide nationally representative results.
+It employed a nonprobability-based sample using both quotas upfront during collection and a weighting scheme on the back end designed and proven to provide nationally representative results.